 - Ban advertising of pharmaceutical products unless the headline shows three things:

 - FDA approves the drug for the advertised purpose.

 - Side effects with the same prominence as benefits.

 - Current issues linked to the drug.
 So, for Bextra, state reported problems.

 - Ask doctors to show in their reception and offices, their relation with drug companies.
 This relationship creates a conflict of interest that can affect drugs doctors dispense.
 It has in the past.
 So, let’s remove the temptation.
 Patients must know.

 It is absurd to fine a company for wrongdoing and not charge a person in the firm.
-I have been part of several securities class-action lawsuits.
-Companies paid hefty fines for lying, but the CEO, board and others kept their jobs and the law did not fine or jail them.
+Over the years, based on shares I held in firms such as Apple and Citicorp, I received funds as part of securities class-action lawsuits against these firms.
+They paid hefty fines for lying, but the CEO, board or other executives kept their jobs and the law did not fine or jail anyone.
 That’s not right!
 Somebody lied, that person must pay.
 No wonder the public has a wrong opinion of business.

 Today, the left clamors for socialism and demonize business.
 They see corrupt executives get away with much and their firms reward them with big bucks.
-That’s not normal!
-The left doesn’t know small firms are the major job creators in the economy.
-And that Wall Street’s greedy rogues’ behavior does not reflect these small firms or the majority of firms.
+That’s not normal; it’s wrong!
+Small firms are the major job creators in the economy.
+Facebook, Wells Fargo and similar firms’ greedy actions do not reflect behavior in these small firms or most firms.
 The left believes the government is the answer.
-But, the government is inept, wasteful, and part of the problem.
+But the government is inept, wasteful, and part of the problem.
 Greedy, dishonest politicians protect rogue executives while they collect substantial campaign funds and bribes.

 © 2019 Michel A. Bell